Get close to the action and meet some of the world-class musicians and creatives coming to the festival.

-We love discovering new talent, seeking out unknown venues and creating special evenings for you all.
-But did you know that ticket sales cover barely a fraction of putting on events?
-We spend much of our time fundraising and couldn’t exist without financial support from grants, local businesses, and generous, like-minded individuals who share our commitment to make the highest quality art available to the greatest number of people across North Essex and South Suffolk.
+Ticket sales cover barely a fraction of the cost of putting on events.
+We couldn’t exist without financial support from grants, local businesses, and generous, like-minded individuals who share our commitment to make the highest quality art available to the greatest number of people across North Essex and South Suffolk.

 We create unique opportunities for emerging players to develop within the ensemble, with a proven track record of enhancing the experience for all involved –